CumulusNetworks/docs/content/cumulus-linux-41/Installation-Management/Upgrading-Cumulus-Linux.md

 ### Package Upgrade

-Cumulus Linux completely embraces the Linux and Debian upgrade workflow, where you use an installer to install a base image, then perform any upgrades within that release train with `sudo -E apt-get update and -E apt-get upgrade` commands.
+Cumulus Linux completely embraces the Linux and Debian upgrade workflow, where you use an installer to install a base image, then perform any upgrades within that release train with `sudo -E apt-get update` and `sudo -E apt-get upgrade` commands.
 Any packages that have been changed since the base install get upgraded in place from the repository.
 All switch configuration files remain untouched, or in rare cases merged (using the Debian merge function) during the package upgrade.

 When you use package upgrade to upgrade your switch, configuration data stays in place while the packages are upgraded.
 If the new release updates a configuration file that you changed previously, you are prompted for the version you want to use or if you want to evaluate the differences.